LibreCAD/docs/guides/blocks.rst

     Only insert multiple *inserts* of a block from the **Library Browser** if they are to be independent.

 To use blocks from the :ref:`Block Library <widget-libBrowser>`, select the block from the tree view and insert it in the drawing.
-Blocks inserted from the library can be rotated and scaled through the **Tool Option** bar.
+Blocks inserted from the library can be rotated and scaled through the **Library Browser Tool Option** toolbar.
 The rotation angle and the scale factor behave as they do for a block inserted from the **Block List**.

 .. figure:: /images/toolOptions/toBlockLib.png
     :align: center